Faculty, Adult Program Faculty

-Aaron Jackson received his formal training in New York City at the School of American Ballet, where he trained year-round and in summer intensive.
-He attended other summer intensives on full scholarship as well, including Joffrey Ballet School in New York, Pennsylvania Ballet School, and San Francisco Ballet School.
+Aaron Jackson attended the School of American Ballet (SAB) in New York City, where he trained year-round and in summer.
+He also attended summer intensives at Joffrey Ballet School in New York, Pennsylvania Ballet School, and San Francisco Ballet School.

 Jackson was a 2017/2018 National Visiting Fellow at SAB, where he designed and taught a Level B1 ballet class for SAB’s students.
 He serves on SAB’s Alumni Advisory Committee on Diversity & Inclusion.
 In 2000, Jackson joined The Dance Theatre of Harlem.
 In 2001, he joined The Washington Ballet for eight seasons, and then Company C in San Francisco for two seasons.
 Jackson began teaching in The Washington School of Ballet’s summer intensive while a company member, as well as at Jones/Haywood School of Dance.
 In 2006, he joined the summer faculty at Berrend Dance Centre, and in 2010, he began teaching year-round Levels 4, 5, PP1, and PP2.
 At The Washington School of Ballet, he teaches open adult classes.
 In 2019, he joined the teaching faculty at The Dance Institute Of Washington, in Washington DC.
 Jackson has choreographed short ballets, including “Entropy” for Berrend Dance Center students at the 2016 YAGP competition in Boston, placing at the semi-finalist level; and “Abstract Pieces” for The Washington School of Ballet trainees’ 2014 Spring Performances.
 Jackson has established himself as a guest teacher in the U.S. and internationally.
 He also coaches dancers privately, including several who are dancing professionally or who have been accepted at prestigious ballet schools.